-Teaching Genomics part of Teaching Genomics at Small Colleges
+Teaching Big Science at Small Colleges: a Genomics Collaboration part of Teaching Genomics at Small Colleges

 This program supported a national consortium of faculty members from liberal arts colleges in learning about genomics, developing teaching materials, and devising tools to evaluate the efficacy of their genomics curricular innovations.

 Comparison of a Highly Polymorphic Olfactory Receptor Gene Subfamily in Genetically Diverse Dog Breeds part of Teaching Genomics at Small Colleges:Genomics Instructional Units Minicollection